davidchaimsmirnoff/PDF_SELECTOR/README.md

 ![Alt text](images/runServerDot_JS.png)

-**Once you have run the command go to your webbrowser (Perferably Chrome or Brave) and write localhost:3000 this should load the editor as in the picture below..**
+**Once you have run the command go to your webbrowser (Perferably Chrome or Brave) and write localhost:3000 this should load the editor as in the picture below.**

 ![Alt text](images/WriteLocalHostonWeb.png)